-In a recent sales meeting in Johannesburg, a prospective client asked us what value add MMS creates in the first three months from getting a purchase order signed off?
+In a recent business development meeting, a prospective client asked us what value add will MMS creates in the first three months from getting a purchase order?

 As background, MMS is an engineering technology company, offering technology and consulting services to the minerals processing industry.
-Our software product, WIRE, is a powerful and flexible platform which provides a reliable, simple ‘cradle to grave’ business intelligence tool for managing and organise large quantities of metallurgical and production data.
+Our software product, WIRE, is a powerful and flexible platform which provides a reliable, cradle to grave’ business intelligence tool for managing and organise large quantities of metallurgical and production data.

 The MMS WIRE system integrates various data sources to build its foundations.
 Once standardised and centralised, one then has the ability to analyze all of a plants data in one place, in near real time enabling better informed management decisions to take place.